Fiji Travel Information

 The official languages are Fijian and Hindustani, but English is widely used and understood.

 No vaccination certificates are required for entry to Fiji, but a yellow fever vaccination certificate is required from travellers entering Fiji within 10 days of having stayed overnight or longer in infected areas.
-Although they are nor required, vaccinations for hepatitis A, hepatitis B, MMR (measles, mumps, rubella) and tetanus-diphtheria may be recommended by your doctor for travel to Fiji.
+Although they are nor required, vaccinations for hepatitis A and hepatitis B may be recommended by your doctor for travel to Fiji.
 Visitors to Fiji should practice strict food, water and personal hygiene precautions to prevent typhoid as well as other diarrhoeal illness.
 A typhoid vaccine is recommended for all travellers to Fiji, except short-term visitors who dine only at major restaurants and hotels, such as cruise passengers.
 Visitors should drink only bottled water; if you can't get bottled water then make sure it is boiled.
 The mosquito-borne disease, dengue fever, is a serious risk between November and April.
 Preventive measures include wearing long-sleeved clothes and using insect repellent at all times.
 The medical facilities in Fiji are adequate for uncomplicated treatment, but travel insurance with provision for medical evacuation to Australia or New Zealand is advised.

 Tipping is not encouraged in Fiji but small tips are appreciated for good service.
 Some resorts operate a staff Christmas fund where tips are shared, instead of tipping staff daily.